Skip to main content

 Screenshot of the plugin with the Decimate Mesh button active

-The Decimate Mesh action opened in the Plugin
+The Decimate Mesh action opened in the plugin

 Examine the Results